Active characters in command arguments#

 Active characters can be used safely in such situations; but care is needed.

-have rather important uses elsewhere in TeX (to say the least!), so that the characters can only be made active while the command is executing.
+The first problem is that both # and b have rather important uses elsewhere in TeX (to say the least!), so that the characters can only be made active while the command is executing.

 Using the techniques discussed in « Active characters in command arguments », we can define :